Joining our Sixth Form

-All Upper Fifth pupils will take the Futurewise Profiling Assessment in September and October, which is designed to explore skills and aptitudes that relate to future higher education and career aspirations.
+All Upper Fifth pupils will take the Morrisby Profiling Assessment in September and October, which is designed to explore skills and aptitudes that relate to future higher education and career aspirations.

-The assessment is followed by one-to-one meetings with a Careers Advisor; these meetings are geared to consider and develop careers ideas, to explore future work experience arrangements and taster courses, while also suggesting possible future A Level choices.
+The assessment is followed by one-to-one meetings with a Careers Advisor; these meetings are geared towards considering and developing career ideas, to explore future work experience arrangements and taster courses, while also suggesting possible future A Level choices.

-Students and parents will be invited to attend the College’s Introduction to Sixth Form Evening in November of their Upper Fifth year.
-This will involve a series of presentations from the Head of Sixth Form and others, and the opportunity for meetings with departments and teachers to discuss the nature of A Level specifications and work styles in each subject.
+Pupils and parents will be invited to attend our Introduction to Sixth Form Evening in November of their Upper Fifth year.
+This will involve a series of presentations from the Head of Sixth Form and others, and the opportunity to attend meetings with departments and teachers to discuss the nature of A Level specifications and work styles in each subject.
 There will also be taster lessons in each subject in the second half of the October term so that current students can get a feel for A Level style and content of lessons.